-- 16.1.1 The duties of a faculty member shall normally include: - a) teaching and related duties; - b) scholarship, research, and creative or equivalent professional activities; and - c) service - 16.1.2 The duties of a librarian shall normally include: - a) position responsibilities consistent with the status of a professional librarian and associated with serving the needs of the University Library and the University community including instructional activities; - b) scholarship, research, and creative or equivalent professional activities; and - c) service. - 16.1.3 The duties of an instructor shall normally include: - a) teaching and related duties; and - b) service. - 16.1.4 The duties of a laboratory instructor are to provide support for academic programs and shall normally include: - a) laboratory instruction and related duties; - b) laboratory development, related professional activity, and operational oversight; and - c) service. - 16.1.5 The duty of a sessional lecturer is to teach.
-Article 16.4.2 shall not apply to sessional lecturers.
+- 16.1.1 The duties of a faculty member shall normally include: - a) teaching and related duties; - b) scholarship, research, and creative or equivalent professional activities; and - c) service. - 16.1.2 The duties of a librarian shall normally include: - a) position responsibilities consistent with the status of a professional librarian and associated with serving the needs of the University Library and the University community including instructional activities; - b) scholarship, research, and creative or equivalent professional activities; and - c) service. - 16.1.3 The duties of an instructor shall normally include: - a) teaching and related duties; and - b) service. - 16.1.4 The duties of a laboratory or clinical instructor shall normally include: - a) teaching and related duties in a clinical, laboratory, and/or community setting ; - b) laboratory and/or clinical course development and related professional activity; - c) where appropriate, operational oversight for a laboratory and/or clinical environment; and - d) service. - 16.1.5 The duties of a sessional are teaching and/or related duties as specified in their appointment letter.
+In some cases, the work of sessionals may include the task of developing, or making major revisions to, an asynchronous course.

+Article 16.4.2 shall not apply to sessionals.